 WHAT WOULD BE THE EFFECT IF THE PROPOSAL WERE ADOPTED?
 The CSH hunt for moose in Unit 13 would be replaced by a 12-day any-bull registration hunt opportunity with motorized restrictions.
 The current season dates for the CSH hunt allow up to 32 days of any-bull harvest opportunity, but actual season dates vary by year and by area, as any-bull quotas are sometimes met before the scheduled season closure and antler restrictions are implemented in those areas by Emergency Order.
 In some years some subunits have had any-bull harvest opportunity as short as 5 days before any-bull quotas were met and antler restrictions were implemented, while other subunits may run the full 32 days of the season without antler restrictions in the same year.
-In RY2013 all any-bull harvest opportunity for the entirety of Unit 13.
+In RY2013 all any-bull harvest opportunity was converted to antler restrictions by August 16, resulting in only 7 days of any-bull harvest opportunity for the entirety of Unit 13.
 The proposed registration hunt would represent a decrease in potential any-bull harvest opportunity of 20 days.